OracularIS/mocaclient/docs/getting-started.md

 ## Managing moca.jar files in Smart MOCA Client

-In latest versions of Blueyonder, by default we don't require **`moca.jar`** anymore.
-Therefore, when you install the Smart MOCA Client, the installer will place **`ossimoca.jar`** file in `C:\Program Files (x86)\Oracular MOCA Client\lib` instead of moca.jar.
+In latest versions of Blueyonder, by default **`moca.jar`** is not required.
+Therefore, on Smart MOCA Client installation, the installer will place **`ossimoca.jar`** file in `C:\Program Files (x86)\Oracular MOCA Client\lib` instead of moca.jar.

 ![OSSIMOCAJAR](./.attachments/mocajar1.png)

-However, if you need to use your own moca.jar file, then we recommend using BlueYonder's moca.jar.
+However, it is recommended that you use BlueYonder's moca.jar instead of ossimoca.jar

 ### Replacing `ossimoca.jar` with `moca.jar`

-In certain scenarios, such as accessing **WH Migrator** or working with older versions of Blue Yonder, you may need to use moca.jar.
-In such cases, we recommend the following steps:
+Follow the steps below to replace ossimoca.jar with BlueYonder's moca.jar:

-1. Navigate to the `lib` folder located at C:\Program Files (x86)\Oracular MOCA Client\lib.
+1. Navigate to the 'lib' folder located in your Moca Installation folder.
+It is generally found at C:\Program Files (x86)\Oracular MOCA Client\lib but could be found at other places based on the install preferences.
 2. Remove the existing `ossimoca.jar` file.
-3. Place your `moca.jar` file (such as Blue Yonder's moca.jar) in the same location.
+3. Place your `moca.jar` file in the same location.

     ![OSSIMOCAJAR1](./.attachments/mocajar2.png)